bnorthan/inf-428-data-analytics-online/Introduction/Schedule.md

 ### Discuss

-What is machine learning?
+How is machine learning used in real life?

-What is the difference between Classification and Regression?
+Give examples of machine learning applications that use classification, give examples of machine learning applications that use regression.

-What is the difference between Sensitivity and Specificity?
+If you were designing a classification system to detect whether an animal is a elephant or a mouse what features would you use?

-What is overfitting?
+If you were designing a classification system to detect whether an animal is a dog or a cat what features would you use??
+If it more difficult to teach a computer the difference between a elephant and a mouse, compared to the difference between a dog and a cat??

 ### Assignment
 K-Nearest Neighbor Assignment